Immigration Law FAQs

 A referral is not the same thing as being registered with the UNHCR.
-If you are already registered with the UNHCR, but wish to apply for resettlement in a third country under P1, you need to make a formal application through the UNHCR.
+If you are already registered with the UNHCR but wish to apply for resettlement in a third country under P1, you need to make a formal application through the UNHCR.

+As a lawful permanent resident, you receive a permanent resident card, commonly known as a green card.
 This card is evidence of your status as a lawful permanent resident and of your registration in accordance with United States immigration laws.

 The benefit of the becoming a permanent resident is that you obtain a right to live and work permanently in the United States.

 A green card is, technically, a United States Permanent Resident Card.
 This card serves as identification for one who is a lawful permanent resident (LPR) of the U.S. Holders of this card may conditionally reside and work in the U.S. This card was previously referred to as the Alien Registration Receipt Card and still may be called form I-551.
 Although the green card has not been green since 1978, the term remains commonly used.

 How long can I stay in the U.S. as a student?